4 Things Your Mortgage Broker Wish You Knew

 2) They’re not your lunch dates

-For many brokers who work on a 100% commission basis, time is money, and it is certainly not very cost-effective to work with people who are not serious about buying a place in the immediate future.
+Many brokers work on a 100% commission basis, so time is money.
+It is certainly not very cost-effective to work with people who are not serious about buying a place in the immediate future.

 To avoid going on a wild goose chase, many brokers will ask you upfront for the property price and your income to ensure that you are eligible for a loan of that size.